Please enable JavaScript to ensure auto alt text generation works properly

 You're accountable for fair process regardless of what tools you use.
 Look for: audit logs (who changed questions, rubrics, thresholds), explainable scoring tied to job-relevant criteria, human override on every decision, data retention and deletion controls, and a cadence for reviewing pass-through rates to catch patterns you'd want to investigate.

-This isn't a one-time checkbox — it's a lightweight ongoing practice.
+This isn't a one-time checkbox.
+It's a lightweight ongoing practice.
 Quarterly reviews are a reasonable starting point for most small teams.

 Pricing: what to expect in 2026